Ephemerish/kennethharoldpanis/src/content/blog/micro-frontends-experience-ripplev2.md

 But the build times were just the tip of the iceberg.
 The real killer was the unpredictable side effects.
 You'd touch one feature and something completely unrelated would break.
 The interconnected nature of the monolith meant that even the simplest changes could have cascading effects that were nearly impossible to predict or debug.
 You would spend entire afternoons trying to figure out why changing a button in one form broke a completely different part of the application.

 Multiple developers couldn't work on different features without constantly stepping on each other.
-Git conflicts were a daily occurrence, and deployments were anxiety-inducing events because everything was all-or-nothing.
 One broken feature meant rolling back everything, even if the other features were working perfectly.

 That's when they started thinking... maybe we don't need to cram everything into one giant codebase?